 Unlike many other sections of the Great Wall, most parts of the Mutianyu section are constructed of granite, making the wall here extremely robust, though the parapet and the crenellations are of brick.
-The towers of the Mutianyu section are not so much towers as squat, mini-fortresses dotted along the length of the wall.
-They are a sort of fortified, oblong (rectangular) building, about three times wider than the wall itself, with space inside for the storage of weapons and ammunition - as well as food and drink and some sleeping accomodations - and with an inner staircase that provides access to the parapet above and to the row of "windows", or embrasures, located one storey below the parapet, and whose openings are much wider on the inside than on the outside of the enormously thick walls, making them ideal for defensive purposes, since a defender can see the would-be attacker before the would-be attacker spots the defender (with embrasures, two defenders stand at either side of the wide inner opening, firing across each other's line of fire, though surely at different heights, or levels).
+The towers of the Mutianyu section are not so many towers as squat, mini-fortresses dotted along the length of the wall.
+They are a sort of fortified, oblong (rectangular) building, about three times wider than the wall itself, with space inside for the storage of weapons and ammunition - as well as food and drink and some sleeping accommodations - and with an inner staircase that provides access to the parapet above and to the row of "windows", or embrasures, located one storey below the parapet, and whose openings are much wider on the inside than on the outside of the enormously thick walls, making them ideal for defensive purposes, since a defender can see the would-be attacker before the would-be attacker spots the defender (with embrasures, two defenders stand at either side of the wide inner opening, firing across each other's line of fire, though surely at different heights, or levels).

-As an added measure of security, the Mutianyu section of the Great Wall is crenellated on the inner side as well as on the outer side, and same applies to the embrasures of the watchtowers.
-This meant that the wall's defenders could protect their rear guard in the event of a breach of the wall at any given point (the fact that the Mutianyu section of the Great Wall is so well-preserved suggests that would-be attackers chose to mount their attacks on less-impregnable sections of the Great Wall).
+As an added measure of security, the Mutianyu section of the Great Wall is crenelated on the inner side as well as on the outer side, and the same applies to the embrasures of the watchtowers.
+This meant that the wall's defenders could protect their rearguard in the event of a breach of the wall at any given point (the fact that the Mutianyu section of the Great Wall is so well-preserved suggests that would-be attackers chose to mount their attacks on less-impregnable sections of the Great Wall).
 Another function of the watchtower, as the name implies, was as a sentry post for observing approaching invaders.
-In this connection, an integral part of the watchtower was its signalling platform, which was used to light a fire of special material that would smoke profusely, as a way of warning adjacent watchtowers of the impending danger, and of summoning help (the more watchtowers that sent up smoke, the larger the attacking force).
+In this connection, an integral part of the watchtower was its signaling platform, which was used to light a fire of special material that would smoke profusely, as a way of warning adjacent watchtowers of the impending danger, and of summoning help (the more watchtowers that sent up smoke, the larger the attacking force).

 The Gateway of the Mutianyu Pass is located about 2 kilometers northeast of Mutianyu Village.
-The gateway consists of 3 towers - one large and two small - though, in essence, this is one large fortress building whose center tower is wider and longer than the two side towers, though they are all three interconnected on multiple levels, and capped with small house-like structures with traditionally sloping, A-shaped, slightly swaying roofs whose non-upturned eaves only extend far enough beyond the "house's" walls to shed rainwater (which would thus fall inside the tower's widened rampart).
+The gateway consists of 3 towers - one large and two small - though, in essence, this is one large fortress building whose central tower is wider and longer than the two side towers, though they are all three interconnected on multiple levels, and capped with small house-like structures with traditionally sloping, A-shaped, slightly swaying roofs whose non-upturned eaves only extend far enough beyond the "house's" walls to shed rainwater (which would thus fall inside the tower's widened rampart).

 There is a dauntingly steep, 454-step, jackknifed staircase located at Mutianyu Pass, which may help to explain the existence of an adjacent cable car for those whose constitution is not up to such an arduous climb, though critics have slammed the cable car as a disfigurement of the Great Wall.
-In further defense of the cable car, the walk along the 22 kilometer wall is not just along the parapet itself, since there are many special features at certain sites where one descends a winding staircase in order to inspect the features properly, only to return to the parapet, and this can be gruelling enough, so the easy beginning seems, on balance, entirely justified, in spite of its aesthetic detractions.
+In further defense of the cable car, the walk along the 22-kilometer wall is not just along the parapet itself, since there are many special features at certain sites where one descends a winding staircase in order to inspect the features properly, only to return to the parapet, and this can be grueling enough, so the easy beginning seems, on balance, entirely justified, in spite of its aesthetic detractions.

 Mutianyu Greatwall History

-The current Mutianyu Great Wall is an improved version of the original, erected on the site of the older section of the Mutianyu Great Wall that was first constructed during the Northern Qi (CE 550-577) Dynasty of the Southern and Northern (CE 420-588) Dynasties period, thus making it older than the Badaling section of the Great Wall, which is located closer to Beijing (and note that the farther from Beijing, the less trafficked is the section of the Great Wall).
-The original Mutianyu Great Wall stood unchanged until 1404, the second year of the reign (CE 1402-1424) of the Yongle Emperor (aka Emperor Taizong), when a pass was made in the original wall at Mutianyu during the Ming (CE 1368-1644) Dynasty.
+The current Mutianyu Great Wall is an improved version of the original, erected on the site of the older section of the Mutianyu Great Wall that was first constructed during the Northern Qi (CE 550-577) Dynasty of the Southern and Northern (CE 420-588) Dynasties period, thus making it older than the Badaling section of the Great Wall, which is located closer to Beijing (and note that the farther from Beijing, the less-trafficked is the section of the Great Wall).
+The original Mutianyu Great Wall stood unchanged until 1404, the second year of the reign (CE 1402-1424) of the Yongle Emperor (aka Emperor Taizong) when a pass was made in the original wall at Mutianyu during the Ming (CE 1368-1644) Dynasty.

 Almost two centuries later, in 1567, General Qi Jiguang, who had earlier served as the leading general in charge of suppressing the Japanese pirates (the so-called wokou) who were harassing China's northern coast (in this endeavor, General Qi also engaged the help of two other renowned generals, Generals Tan Lun and Yu Dayou, who are sometimes mistakenly credited for having reconstructed Mutianyu Great Wall), was summoned to the capital in order to train the Imperial Guards as part of the northern defense against marauding Mongol warlords who continued to plague the empire.